Engagespot/engagespot/docs/docs/introduction/getting-started.md

 ## Overview

-Engagespot is built to help developers add a complete notification system to their products without having to write it from scratch.
-A complete notification system in a product consists of components like -
+Notifications are an integral part of any product.
+It helps to improve user engagement and makes sure they get useful information at every step of interaction with the product.
+We built Engagespot to help developers from spending months to build a notification stack for their product.

+When we talk about notifications, it's not just about Push.
+A notification is any piece of information for the user.
+And it should be delivered through multiple channels like email, push, realtime message inside the app, sms etc, depending on the urgency and nature of the information.

+A good product notification stack should have the following components -

 1. Multiple notification delivery channels such as InApp, Web Push, Mobile Push, Email, SMS etc.
-2. Notification delivery preferences (App Level, and User Level)
+2. Notification Preference Manager for Users
 3. Notification Categories
 4. Grouped Notifications etc.